Back-end Engineering Articles

 Step #1- Use an online stopwatch

-Step #2- Read the problem carefully
+Step #2- Read carefully the problem

-So, pay careful attention to these examples.
+So, pay careful attention to this examples

 Step #6- Start your own documentation or cheatsheet

-Once you have the paper or whiteboard, subdivide it as follows:
+Once you have the paper or whiteboard subdivide it as follows:

 Look at my whiteboard.
 It's not a real coding challenge, but it is more or less that you have to divide the whiteboard and have the right amount of space to draw your thoughts.